 Marbella is known throughout Europe as one of Spain’s most popular tourist destinations, particularly for the rich, famous and infamous.
-Its also a stop-off for many luxury cruise lines, whose passengers love to spend a few hours roaming Marbella’s beautiful old town or relaxing on one of its beautiful beaches.
+It is also a stop-off for many luxury cruise lines, whose passengers love to spend a few hours roaming Marbella’s beautiful old town or relaxing on one of its beautiful beaches.

-The Bonsai Museum – If you’re a lover of bonsai trees, then Marbella is the place for you.
+The Bonsai Museum – If you are a lover of bonsai trees, then Marbella is the place for you.
 Home to the Bonsai Museum, which houses one of the best collections of the miniature trees in the world, anyone who cultivates these trees or just enjoys their incredible beauty will not want to miss it.

 Wander Through Marbella’s Old Town – Up until the 1940s, Marbella was nothing more than a sleepy Spanish town.
-Nowadays, even if it is the holiday home of the jet set, much of Marbella’s old town is still left standing, and it’s an incredible place to while away a few hours.
+Nowadays, even if it is the holiday home of the jet set, much of Marbella’s old town is still left standing, and it is an incredible place to while away a few hours.

 Avenida del Mar – There’s an amazing collection of sculptures by Salvador Dali, that many visitors to Marbella seem to miss.
 Wander through La Alameda Park heading towards the beach until you come across a wide avenue, where you can wander up and down and delight in the many sculptures, or sit on one of the park benches and soak up the atmosphere.